awaell/course_catalog/README.md

 7. **/view**: Includes the user-facing frontend:
    - **index.php**: The main page for exploring categories and courses.
 8. **api.php**: The main entry point for handling all defined routes, as specified in the `swagger.yaml` file.
 Example route: `http://YOUR_BASE_URL/api.php/courses`.
+9. **course catalog API collection.json**: The main API collection file which you can use to test the REST API Endpoints

 ### Usage
 Users can access the Course Catalog through the `index.php` file.
 The API endpoints defined in `api.php` allow fetching courses and categories data dynamically.